 Tamarama’s M Deli is another small, neighbourhood joint with heart and soul, and a decent coffee.

-Eu de Vie is a cracker, once you learn how to find it.
+A. Eu de Vie is a cracker, once you learn how to find it.
 Baxter’s is a winner, once you learn how to find it.
 Hinky Dinks is popular with rather attractive single young women.
 Don’t ask me why, it just is.
 If I was single and male, and a gentleman, I would go to Hinky Dinks to make new friends!
 (See this Local Guide to Sydney’s Small Bar Scene for the bars recommended.)

-Wherever I travel in the world, I always look for Time Out.
+A. Wherever I travel in the world, I always look for Time Out.
 It is one of the most reliable sources of on-the-street knowledge on a day to day basis.
 I do my pre-trip research with Grantourismo.
-Both have good info on Sydney when it comes to eating and drinking. if I wanted to go real deep, I would grab a guide, like the Sydney Morning Herald Good Food Guide, or the Gourmet Traveller Guide, which is national.
+Both have good info on Sydney when it comes to eating and drinking.
+If I wanted to go real deep, I would grab a guide, like the Sydney Morning Herald Good Food Guide, or the Gourmet Traveller restaurant guide, which is national.

 Q. Best Sydney food festival?

 A. The Crave Sydney International Food Festival is on every October, and is a chance to rub shoulders with some of the hottest and most elite chefs and writers in the world.
 On a global scale, SIFF is right up there.